 What I Plan to Wear

 My main concerns when picking an outfit for the fair are cuteness, coolness, and walkability.
 I have to find the perfect balance of summer-y, fair-chic style and something that won’t be obnoxious to walk and sweat in.
-Since my thighs and denim shorts are a match-made hell, I’ll likely go for jeans and a cute tank top (I have so many options I bought from Hinge on 5th in Valley Junction), or I’ll try to make a pair of black bike shorts as fashionable as I can.
+Since my thighs and denim shorts are a match-made hell, I’ll likely go for jeans and a cute tank top or a little flowy dress!
+If all fails, I’ll try to make a pair of black biker shorts as fashionable as I can and just rock the cute athleisure wear.
+Wearing comfortable shoes that can get a little dirty with the dust and animals around is definitely a great idea.
+Personally, I am all for repping my Chacos at the fair; so easy to clean and comfortable!
+I also recommend keeping what you bring to a minimum.
+I’ll be sporting the classic belt bag so I’m not weighed down and can get through security quickly.
+Keep you mind, you can certainly bring a water bottle through the gates as well to stay hydrated without having to pay!

 My Go-To Foods